 Current Teaching and Research Interests

-Professor Ailsa Henderson joined PIR in 2007 from the University of Toronto.
-She conducts research on political culture(s) and political behaviour in federal and multi-national states, and focuses in particular on variations in political culture at the sub-state level.
+Professor Ailsa Henderson conducts research on political culture(s) and political behaviour in federal and multi-national states, and focuses in particular on variations in political culture at the sub-state level.
 Her publications explore how national identity, federalism, devolution or institutional design can affect regional variations in political attitudes and behaviours.

 A member of the UK REF panel (Politics and International Studies), Henderson is currently deputy chair of the Local Government Boundary Commission for Scotland (local elections, Holyrood elections) and a commissioner on the Boundary Commission for Scotland (Westminster elections).
-In 2007 served as working groups chair for the Ontario Citizens' Assembly on Electoral Reform.
+In 2007 she served as working groups chair for the Ontario Citizens' Assembly on Electoral Reform.

 Professor Henderson is a member of the Elections, Public Opinion and Parties research group, the Territorial Politics research group, the SPS-wide Quantitative Methods research group and Q-Step group.
-She is a consultant editor for the British Journal of Politics & International Relations, and serves on the Advisory Editorial Boards of Regional and Federal Studies, and Parliamentary Affairs, on the advisory boards of the Welsh Election Study and the Qualitative Election Study of Britain and as a Board Member of the Laurier Institute for the Study of Public Opinion and Policy and a member of Official Statistics Section of the Royal Statistical Society.
+She is a consultant editor for the British Journal of Politics & International Relations, and serves on the Advisory Editorial Boards of Regional and Federal Studies, and Parliamentary Affairs, on the advisory boards of the Welsh Election Study and the Qualitative Election Study of Britain as a Board Member of the Laurier Institute for the Study of Public Opinion and Policy and a member of Official Statistics Section of the Royal Statistical Society.